 The Program commences with two weeks of Principal Lectures focusing on a particular theme in GFD.
-For 2017, the theme is "Ice-Ocean Interactions", and the lecturers will be Andrew Fowler (University of Oxford), Adrian Jenkins (British Antarctic Survey), and Fiamma Straneo (WHOI/Scripps Institution of Oceanography).
+For 2023, the theme is "GFD on Other Worlds" and the lecturers will be Heather Knutson (Caltech), who will concentrate on recent observations from other worlds, and Geoff Vallis (University of Exeter), who will review our theoretical understanding of GFD on other worlds.

 Up to ten competitive fellowships are available for graduate students.
-Successful applicants will receive stipends of \$6,598 and an allowance for travel expenses within the United States.
+Successful applicants will receive stipends of \$7,793 and an allowance for travel expenses within the United States.
 A small number of unpaid fellowships may also be available for strongly qualified students who can support themselves financially.
-Fellows are expected to be in residence for the full ten weeks of the program.
-The application deadline is February 15, 2017.
-Awards will be announced by April 1, 2017.
+The application deadline is February 1, 2023.
+Awards will be announced by March 31, 2023.
 We seek applicants from all areas of Geophysical Fluid Dynamics, and particularly encourage applications from women and members of underrepresented groups.
-Further information and application forms may be obtained at http://gfd.whoi.edu, or by writing to: gfd@whoi.edu
+It is expected that fellows will be in residence for the full ten weeks of the program, and that visitors will spend extended periods of at least one week participating in the program.
+Further information and application forms may be obtained at https://gfd.whoi.edu, or by writing to: gfd@whoi.edu

-Prospective visitors should contact Claudia Cenedese at ccenedese@whoi.edu, or Mary-Louise Timmermans at mary-louise.timmermans@yale.edu
+Prospective visitors should contact Tiffany Shaw at tas1@uchicago.edu, or Pascale Garaud at pgaraud@soe.ucsc.edu